Latest News

 The market for uranium, the primary fuel in nuclear power plants, is becoming tighter as reactor construction increases.
 This is setting up a price rally for uranium this year.

-While equities linked to the "nuclear supply" chain are likely to continue to be popular with investors, the industry is now focusing on the state of uranium which is experiencing a growing structural deficit due to consumption exceeding production.
+While equities linked to the nuclear supply chains look like they will remain popular among investors, the industry is now focusing on the state of uranium which is experiencing a growing structural deficit due to the fact that consumption is exceeding production.

 The uranium shortage is being exacerbated by the surge in demand for electricity due to the AI-driven boom in data centres, as well as the construction of modular reactors.
 This is especially true in the U.S., where the mine supply has been at historic lows over the last decade.